chandrakamalsingh007/C-programming/README.md

 # C-programming
-This is the Git Repository while learning C++ with basic programs, pattern printing, oops programs
+<strong>This is the Git Repository while learning C with some program tutorials.</strong>